anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

    support both during a transition period;
- - whether some sort of client signalling should be supported, so that clients can opt for the old or new version of the extension in responses that they receive; and
+ - whether some sort of client signalling should be supported, so that clients can opt for the old or new version of the extension in responses that they receive (see [@!I-D.newton-regext-rdap-x-media-type] for an example of how this might work); and
  - whether the extension itself should define how versioning is handled within the extension documentation.